omerbsezer/Fast-Kubernetes/README.md

 **Goto the scenario:** [LAB: K8s Job](https://github.com/omerbsezer/Fast-Kubernetes/blob/main/K8s-Job.md)

 #### Cron Job Object
-- Crob job is a scheduled job that can be started in scheduled time.
+- Cron job is a scheduled job that can be started in scheduled time.

 ```
 # ┌───────────── minute (0 - 59)